 Conclusion

-To conclude, this article showed you 3 different ways on how to check if a checkbox is checked in Excel with the VBA macro.
+To conclude, this article showed you 3 different ways to check if a checkbox is checked in Excel with the VBA macro.
 I hope this article has been very beneficial to you.
 Feel free to ask any questions regarding the topic.

 Related Articles